Software

 Mutational profiling (MaP) has become perhaps the most accurate and certainly most direct way of reading out chemical modifications in nucleic acids.
 ShapeMapper 2 is a completely rewritten version of our software for reading out the results of an RNA chemical probing experiment by massively parallel sequencing.
 ShapeMapper 2 integrates careful handling of all classes of adduct-induced sequence changes, sequence variant correction, basecall quality filters, and quality-control warnings to now identify RNA adduct sites as accurately as achieved by careful manual analysis of electrophoresis data, the prior highest-accuracy standard.
 ShapeMapper 2 can be used to read out SHAPE, DMS, RING, and many other classes of experiments.

 S. Busan and K.M.
 Weeks, Accurate detection of chemical modifications in RNA by mutational profiling (MaP) with ShapeMapper 2.
-RNA 23, asap available (2017). link pdf
+RNA 23, asap available (2017). pdf

 deltaSHAPE